mnavarrocarter/mnavarro.dev/content/posts/yubikey-your-life.md

 You'll be asked to add an identity to your key.
 You can write your name, a comment and an email.
 Mine is "Matias Navarro-Carter (Personal) <mnavarrocarter@gmail.com>".

-Then, after running some entropy generation your brand new master key will be created and ultimately trusted in your system.
+Then, after getting some random bytes from a source with good entropy your brand new master key will be created and ultimately trusted in your system.
 Congrats!

 #### Importing a Master Key (Optional)